EU MPs threaten Cambodia aid and trade over crackdown

 Hun Sen has said his rival was getting help from the United States.
 The U.S. Embassy in Phnom Penh has rejected any suggestion of interference in politics.

-Editing by Matthew Tostevin and Alison Williams
+Editing by Matthew Tostevin, Alison Williams and Paul Tait